Logo Waldemar Muhl

 Decorator Pattern

 I wanted to start the series out with the decorator pattern.
 It’s straightforward and helps maintain SOLID principles by allowing us to extend classes instead of modifying them.
 Definition The Decorator pattern allows behaviour to be added to an individual object, either statically or dynamically, without affecting the behaviour of other objects from the same class.
 It is used to: Enhance the functionality of an object at run-time by wrapping the object with additional behaviour.
+Add behaviour to an object without having to create a new derived class.
+Modify the behaviour of an object dynamically, while keeping the code maintainable and scalable.
+Let’s see it in action We start with our usual Animal base class

 • coding